Ehrhart polynomial

 In mathematics, an integral polytope has an associated Ehrhart polynomial that encodes the relationship between the volume of a polytope and the number of integer points the polytope contains.
 The theory of Ehrhart polynomials can be seen as a higher-dimensional generalization of Pick's theorem in the Euclidean plane.

-These polynomials are named after Eugène Ehrhart who studied them in the 1960s.
+These polynomials are named after Eugène Ehrhart who introduced them in the 1960s.

 Definition

 Informally, if P is a polytope, and tP is the polytope formed by expanding P by a factor of t in each dimension, then L(P, t) is the number of integer lattice points in tP.